ACUI Collegiate Clay Target Championships and CTC Shotgun Bowl Series

 shooting industry for them, and provides leadership opportunities.

-To get an idea of the event in 2011, please view this video.
-For 20 years, ACUI events have occurred at the National Shooting Complex in San Antonio, Texas, a full-service facility located 30 minutes from the airport and near shopping, restaurants, and hotels.
+To get an idea of the event, please watch this video.
+For 20 years, ACUI events have occurred at the National Shooting Complex in San Antonio, a full-service facility located 30 minutes from the airport and near shopping, restaurants, and hotels.

 the number of students who participated four years ago.
 The majority of